voiceittech/voiceit3-websdk/README.md

 var myVoiceIt = new voiceIt2FrontEndBase();
 myVoiceIt.init()
 ```
-This will gather fron-end dependencies (script and link tags), and create the html structure.
+This will gather front-end dependencies (script and link tags), and create the html structure.
 But this will not instansiate the voiceIt2Obj.

 #### Creating the voiceit front end object
 After initializing the base myVoiceIt object as above, it is necessary to wait at least 2 seconds for the dependecies to load, and the html structure to be appended.
 Hencforth, please call the createVoiceItObj() method: